Skip to content

 discardStrategy string No Log discard strategy: discard discard new data (default), discardOldest discard old data

-logLevelFilters array No Log level filtering, the array needs to be filled with log levels: info prompt, warning warning, error error, critical, ok recovery
+logLevelFilters array No Log level filter, array needs to fill in log level: info prompt, warning warning, error error, critical, ok recovery

 globalContext object No Custom global parameters